marijnh/Eloquent-JavaScript/21_skillsharing.md

 As long as the client makes sure it constantly has a polling request open, it will receive information from the server quickly after it becomes available.
-For example, if Alice has our skill-sharing application open in her browser, that browser will have made a request for updates and be waiting for a response to that request.
-When Bob submits a talk on Extreme Downhill Unicycling, the server will notice that Alice is waiting for updates and send information about the new talk as a response to her pending request.
-Alice's browser will receive the data and update the screen to show the talk.
+For example, if Fatma has our skill-sharing application open in her browser, that browser will have made a request for updates and be waiting for a response to that request.
+When Iman submits a talk on Extreme Downhill Unicycling, the server will notice that Fatma is waiting for updates and send information about the new talk as a response to her pending request.
+Fatma's browser will receive the data and update the screen to show the talk.

 {{index robustness, timeout}}